KawaiiSelbst/nu_utf8_hack.wez/README.md

    key = <Letter>, mods = 'SHIFT'
 }
 ```

-and adds callback to event status_update, and check if foreground process name of pane is `nu`, and if then enables key_table with remap, and disable it if foreground process name isn's `nu`
+It adds a callback to the `status_update` event that checks if the foreground process name of the pane is `nu`.
+If it is, it enables the key_table with the remap; otherwise, it disables it.

-# Why letters interprets wrong?
+# Why letters are interpreted wrong?

-If you try check key events in nushell, you can see, that wezterm makes right in case of unicode character, from point of kitty [keyboard-protocol](https://sw.kovidgoyal.net/kitty/keyboard-protocol/#:~:text=a%2E-,Note,u%2E,-If) side, but not from point side of nushell (even with `config.use_kitty_protocol = true`)
+If you check key events in nushell, you can see that wezterm is correct from the kitty [keyboard-protocol](https://sw.kovidgoyal.net/kitty/keyboard-protocol/#:~:text=a%2E-,Note,u%2E,-If) perspective, but not from nushell's perspective (even with `config.use_kitty_protocol = true`):

 ```
 [17:42]  nu❯ keybindings listen
 Type any key combination to see key details.
 Press ESC to abort.